Schoolforbasics/runbooks/AnacondaEnterpriseNotebooks.md

 		[no] >>> yes

-#### Configure Wakari Compute Node
+#### Configure AEN Compute Node

-Once installed, you need to configure the Compute Launcher on Wakari Server.
+Once installed, you need to configure the Compute Launcher on AEN Server.

 1. Point your browser at the Wakari Server
 2. Login as the wakari user